Adhishree21/daily_thoughts/README.md

 _Your daily spark of wisdom!_

-## 🗓️ Date: **2025-07-28**
+## 🗓️ Date: **2025-07-29**

 ### 💬 Today's Insight:
 ```
-> Genius is one percent inspiration and ninety-nine percent perspiration. ❤️ - Thomas Edison
+> Someone is sitting in the shade today because someone planted a tree a long time ago. ❤️ - Warren Buffett
 ```

 ---